GoogleCloudPlatform/ai-on-gke/tutorials/serving-llama2-70b-on-l4-gpus/README.md

 kubectl logs -l app=llama-2-70b
 ```

-Now it's time to test it out by sending it some prompts.
+It's time to test it out by sending it some prompts.
 Setup port forwarding to the inferencing server:
 ```bash
 kubectl port-forward deployment/llama-2-70b 8080:8080